astroML/astroML/doc/user_guide/density_estimation.rst

 Kernel Density Estimation
 -------------------------
-Kernel Density estimation is a non-parametric density estimation technique which can be very powerful.
-It is implemented in astroML using the object :class:`astroML.density_estimation.KDE`, though this estimator is deprecated in favor of :class:`sklearn.neighbors.KernelDensity`, which was added in Scikit-learn version 0.14.
-See :ref:`book_fig_chapter6_fig_great_wall` ,
+Kernel Density estimation (KDE) is a non-parametric density estimation technique which can be very powerful.
+The estimator has been deprecated and removed from astroML in favor of :class:`sklearn.neighbors.KernelDensity`, which was added in Scikit-learn version 0.14.
+See :ref:`book_fig_chapter6_fig_great_wall` , :ref:`book_fig_chapter6_fig_great_wall_KDE` or :ref:`book_fig_chapter6_fig_density_estimation` for examples of how kernel density estimation is used.
-:ref:`book_fig_chapter6_fig_great_wall_KDE` or
-:ref:`book_fig_chapter6_fig_density_estimation` for examples of how kernel density estimation is used.